shizuo-kaji/Kaleidocycle/README.md

 This maple script computes the shape and motion of Kaleidocycles satisfying various conditions.
 It has some visualisation features including creating animation and plans of paper models.

-3D printable models are also available under "models" directory.
+3D printable models are also available under the [*model* directory](model).
 They are modelled by [Kamagata Design Studio](https://kdstudio.jp/)

+The shape is patented, but please feel free to use any of the material here for personal use.
+* Shizuo Kaji, Johannes Schoenke, Eliot Fried, Michael Grunwald, [Moebius Kaleidocycle](https://patentscope2.wipo.int/search/en/detail.jsf?docId=WO2019167941), JP2018-033395(Japan), 2019JP007314(PCT), WO 2019167941(Publication Number), filed on 27 Feb.
+2018.

-For details, look at (click the title to get the document):
+For details, please look at the [patent publication](https://patentscope2.wipo.int/search/en/detail.jsf?docId=WO2019167941) and the following materials (click the title to get the document):
 * (latest presentation slides) [Geometry of Kaleidocycles](https://www.math.kyoto-u.ac.jp/~kaji/papers/Kaleidocycle21.pdf) presented at the Kyushu-Illinois Strategic Partnership Colloquia Series #2 Mathematics Without Borders - Applied and Applicable, 11 Mar.
 2021
 * (latest expositition in Japanese) [Kaleidocycle](https://www.math.kyoto-u.ac.jp/~kaji/papers/ShapeDesign.pdf), 13 Mar.
 2021